Key information

 • Someone is reported missing every 90 seconds in the UK

-• There are over 320,000 reported missing incidents every year
+• There are nearly 350,000 reported missing incidents every year

 How many people go missing each year?